 One of the family participants is coached on ways to get the addict to attend the intervention.
 The Invitational Model stresses a non-judgemental and non-confrontational approach.

 While attendance by the addict is not mandatory and the intervention workshop will still be conducted for the whole family unit without the addict, the goal is to get the addict and all other family members to attend if possible.

-During the workshop the subjects of treatment options and codependency are typically covered.
-Underlying neurobiological and genetic links to addiction are often discussed for a better understanding about the nature of addiction.
+During the workshop, the subjects of treatment options and codependency are typically covered.
+Underlying neurobiological and genetic links to addiction are often discussed for a better understanding of the nature of addiction.